jonikorpi/kausi/PRIVACY_POLICY.md

 Any Kausi administrator accounts are able to view your email address and text entries.
 These accounts use all the account security options Firebase offers, including a strong password stored in secure password manager software.

-Google Analytics data is also sent over HTTPS.

 ## How cookies and localstorage are used

 Firebase uses localstorage to temporarily store data related to authentication.
 Kausi itself does not use any cookies or localstorage.

 ## Data disclosure to third parties

 Your data is stored in Firebase and is therefore subject to their policies.
-Google Analytics receives the analytics data mentioned above and it's subject to their policies.
 Kausi does not disclose your data to any other party for any other reason.

 ## Your consent